Resonance - Definition, Types, Examples, FAQs

 Some Resonance Examples

-Instruments of Music: What is natural frequency
+Instruments of Music: What is the natural frequency?

 The best instances of resonance can be found in a wide range of musical instruments.
 When someone knocks, strikes, strums, drums, or tweaks a musical instrument, it is set into oscillation or vibration at the instrument's natural frequency of vibration.
 The harmonics of a musical instrument are the natural frequencies of the instrument in question.
 The first object can be compelled to vibrate at a frequency higher than its natural harmonic frequency if a second interconnected object or instrument vibrates or oscillates at that specific frequency.
 Resonance occurs when one thing vibrates or oscillates at the natural frequency of another object, causing the other object to vibrate at a frequency higher than its natural frequency.